Owen Swift: Career

 In 1840, Swift published The Hand-book to Boxing, which was a defence of the sport, a history of boxing, a guide for spectators, and advice on how to train and fight.

 Death

 Swift died in 1879.
 He is buried at Kensal Green Cemetery.
+In 2025 he was inducted to International Boxing Hall of Fame as a pioneer inductee.

 Homonym

 Another professional boxer active in 1931–1932, Forest Hall, also used the name Owen Swift.